nukleas/n8n-nodes-pandadoc/docs/authentication-guide.md

 1. **Invalid API Key Error**:
    - Verify the API key is entered correctly
    - Generate a new API key if necessary
-   - Check that your API key has the required permissions
+   - Ensure you're using the correct key (Sandbox or Production) based on your environment setting

 2. **Rate Limit Exceeded**:
    - PandaDoc limits API requests based on your plan